 Key Species in the Southern IFC District

 A large variety of species are targeted commercially and recreationally within the Southern IFC District.
-Shellfish account for the top four most caught commercial species in the District with the greatest landings attributed to whelk at over 1,400 tonnes in 2019.
-Sole and plaice are two of the most commercially targeted species of fish.
-In 2019, 100 tonnes of sole and 92 tonnes of plaice were caught within the District.
+Shellfish account for the top five most caught commercial species in the District with the greatest landings attributed to whelk at over 1,700 tonnes in 2021.
+Bass and sole are two of the most commercially targeted species of fish.
+In 2021, 91 tonnes of bass and 89 tonnes of sole were caught within the District.

 1 MMO (2020) Mapping recreational sea anglers in English waters.
 A report produced for the Marine Management Organisation, MMO Project No: 1163, February 2020, 129pp.